apache/doris/docs/en/docs/advanced/alter-table/replace-table.md

 # Replace Table

-In version 0.14, Doris supports atomic replacement of two tables.
+From version 0.14, Doris supports atomic replacement of two tables.
 This operation only applies to OLAP tables.

 For partition level replacement operations, please refer to [Temporary Partition Document](../../partition/table-temp-partition)